 The agreement proved to be a major step for Turkey to be able to produce its own military vehicles.

 The ALTAY Main Battle Tank Production Program was initiated in 2018 in order to produce 250 tanks for the Turkish Armed Forces.
-A second phase involved the production on another 750 tanks in an advanced version, then followed by an unmanned version.
+A second phase involved the production of another 750 tanks in an advanced version, then followed by an unmanned version.

 The first 250 tanks were originally supposed to be operational at the end of 2020, but the ALTAY program has been facing delays because Western countries were reluctant to provide critical technology to Turkey.